amit-gupta18/project2/README.md

 # New Project

-this project was created from local system. created by amit kumar gupta.
+this project was created from local system. created by Amit kumar gupta.